-Simply put, Social learning theory is a theory of learning and social behavior.
-But there’s to more to learning.
+Simply put, Social Learning Theory is a theory of learning and social behavior.
+But there’s more to learning.

-Social Learning theory discusses cognitive process that takes place in a social context which occurs after an individual is exposed to information through observation or direct instruction.
+Social Learning Theory discusses the cognitive process that takes place in a social context which occurs after an individual is exposed to information through observation or direct instruction.

 Behavioral theories of learning suggest that behavior learning is solely driven by reinforcements.
-Bandura’s social learning theory adds to the behavioral theories by placing emphasis on the important internal process that occur in the individual’s brain.
+Bandura’s Social Learning Theory adds to the behavioral theories by placing emphasis on the important internal process that occurs in the individual’s brain.

-The two important ideas he added onto Social Learning Theory that was not explained in the Behaviorist theories were:
+The two important ideas he added to Social Learning Theory that was not explained in the Behaviorist theories were:

 - Mediating processes occur between stimuli and responses.

-- Observational learning is what causes behavior to be learned from the environment.
+- Observational learning is what causes the behavior to be learned from the environment.

 Brief Idea about Observational Learning